How to Score Band 9 in IELTS Reading

 Question – In which direction do birds migrate?

-Here ‘B’ & ‘D’ options can straight away be omitted, as in ‘B’ wrong information is given and ‘D’ option has not been talked.
-Now, we are left with 2 options only: ‘A’ and ‘C’.
+Here, the ‘B’ and ‘D’ options can be omitted straight away, as in ‘B’, wrong information is given, and the ‘D’ option has not been discussed.
+We have only two options: ‘A’ and ‘C’.

 If you have marked ‘A’ as your option, you are sure to lose your mark because in option ‘A’ they have given ‘North of Russia’, but in the paragraph, it is written ‘North-West part of Russia’, so wrong direction is given, as we know North and North West are two different directions.

 Hence, the answer is ‘C’.
-If you are confused about how ‘C’ is the answer, we will explain.
+If you are confused, we will explain how ‘C’ is the answer.

-Analyze all the options and re-read the question carefully.
-Use critical thinking and observation, rather than assumptions.
-IELTS reading module is to testify your vocabulary and the level of understanding of the written context.
+Analyze all the options and reread the question carefully.
+Use critical thinking and observation rather than assumptions.
+The IELTS reading module tests your vocabulary and understanding of the written context.

-- Elimination method – It is one of the methods to solve the question.
-Sometimes, the question has the option which is not given in the paragraph, but other 2 or 3 can be cancelled out.
+• Elimination method—It is one method of solving the question.
+Sometimes, the question has an option that is not given in the paragraph, but the other 2 or 3 can be cancelled out.

-For Example – Tom decided to invite 3 persons to the party: Tim, Nick, and Jimmy.
+For Example, Tom invited 3 persons to the party: Tim, Nick, and Jimmy.
 But then, he added 2 more names to the original list.

 Question – Which person was not invited to the party?

 The answer to the above question is ‘B’.
-Now many of you would’ve doubted that how ‘B’ is the answer, as Jack is not even mentioned in the paragraph.
-To answer your query, the question is asking which person is not invited and from the paragraph, we can see Tim, Jimmy, and Nick are invited, so that leaves us with only one option i.e. Jack; hence, the answer.
+Many of you would’ve doubted that ‘B’ is the answer, as Jack is not even mentioned in the paragraph.
+To answer your query, the question asks which person is not invited.
+From the paragraph, we can see Tim, Jimmy, and Nick are invited, leaving us with only one option, i.e. Jack; hence, the answer.

 Question – How many persons were invited?

 The answer is ‘D’.
-Tom first invited 3 and then 2 ‘more’ was added, making the total count to 5.
+Tom invited 3, and then 2 ‘more’ were added, bringing the total to 5.

 Let’s try even harder now.
 Read the question and the context carefully.